2-Level Reinforcement Learning for Ships on Inland Waterways: Path Planning and Following: Conclusion

 \section{Conclusion}

-The use of autonomous surface vessels for inland waterway transportation shows promise in creating a sustainable and economically attractive transportation system.
-Our study introduces a two-level architecture for ASVs operating on inland waterways based on DRL, employing separate agents for local path planning and path following.
+The use of \rdd{ASVs} for \rdd{IW} transportation shows promise in creating a sustainable and economically attractive transportation system.
+Our study introduces a two-level architecture for ASVs operating on \rdd{IWs} based on DRL, employing separate agents for \rdd{LPP} and \rdd{PF}.
 We consider relevant environmental disturbances, adhere to traffic rules, and validate our approach using simulated and real AIS trajectories.

 We acknowledge the limitations of our work, which highlight avenues for future research.
-Firstly, we do not address limited visibility or sensor faults, which are critical high-risk scenarios in actual maritime operations.
-Secondly, \rd{as emphasized in Section \ref{subsec:discussion_outlook}}, seafarers usually exchange communication signals when operating on inland waterways.
+Firstly, we do not address limited visibility or sensor faults, which are critical high-risk scenarios in actual operations.
+Secondly, \rd{as emphasized in Section \ref{subsec:discussion_outlook}}, seafarers usually exchange communication signals when operating on \rdd{IWs}.
 Such information can be incorporated into our \rd{LPP} unit, thereby removing the simplifying assumption of linear target ship movement during the planning iterations.
 Lastly, our focus on simulation experiments calls for validating the proposed architecture in real-world waterways.
-Addressing these limitations will enable further advancements in developing ASVs for inland waterway transportation, enhancing safety and effectiveness while paving the way for a sustainable transport system.
+Addressing these limitations will enable further advancements in developing ASVs for \rdd{IW} transportation, enhancing safety and effectiveness while paving the way for a sustainable transport system.